It's so much easier

 Lighting is critical for daily life, so we need a system that works intuitively.
 Smart bulbs fail the test.

-Systems we don't do, that are good
+Systems we don't do, but that are still good

 It's not realistic to be trained experts in every system.
-Lutron and Rako are leaders - they've done a great job for years and we're sure they'll be here in the future.
+Rako are industry leaders - they've done a great job for years and we're sure they'll be here in the future.
 Some of the smaller, newer companies don't give us that same confidence.
 Because it's your lighting, that really matters!

 However, the lighting control from several reputable companies we don't deal with right now, is of good quality - once properly set up they should keep you happy.